zhengshuai1001/JiKouCompany/README.md

 Be the friend you wish you had.

 Never underestimate the ability of a small group of dedicated people to change the world.
 Indeed, it is the only thing that ever has.

+Fear, uncertainty and discomfort are your compasses toward growth.